egore/tech-stack-analyzer/docs/design/detector-implementation.md

 - Docker: A project with docker-compose.yml
 - Terraform: A project with .tf files
 - Zig: A project with build.zig
+- Delphi: A project with .dproj files (VCL or FMX)

 ---